hpi-swa-teaching/GameMecha/source/GM-AcceptanceTest.package/GMCollisionPerformanceTestEntity.class/README.md

-This is a simple morph which can move, rotate and collide to be used as testobject in GMCollisionPerformanceTest.
+This is a simple morph which can move, rotate and collide to be used as a test object in GMCollisionPerformanceTest.
 The collision handling is implemented on a very rudimentary level and far away from physical correctness but good enough for performance testing.